 Contractor’s Books and Records Contractor shall maintain any and all ledgers, books of account, invoices, vouchers, canceled checks, and other records or documents evidencing or relating to charges for services or expenditures and disbursements charged to the County for a minimum of five (5) years, or for any longer period required by law, from the date of final payment to the Contractor under this Contract.
 Any records or documents required to be maintained shall be made available for inspection, audit and/or copying at any time during regular business hours, upon oral or written request of the County.

-Corporate Books and Records The minute books of the Company contain accurate records of all meetings and accurately reflect all other actions taken by the stockholders, Board of Directors and all committees of the Board of Directors of the Company.
-Complete and accurate copies of all such minute books and of the stock register of the Company have been provided by the Company to the Buyer.
+Corporate Books and Records The minute books of the Company and the Subsidiaries contain accurate records of all meetings and accurately reflect all material actions taken by the stockholders, the Boards of Directors and all committees of the Boards of Directors of the Company and the Subsidiaries.
+Within ten (10) Business Days following the date hereof, the Company will make available to the Purchaser complete and accurate copies of all such minute books and of the stock register of the Company and each Subsidiary.

 Books and Records (a) Maintain proper books of record and account, in which full, true and correct entries in conformity with GAAP consistently applied shall be made of all financial transactions and matters involving the assets and business of the Borrower or such Subsidiary, as the case may be; and (b) maintain such books of record and account in material conformity with all applicable requirements of any Governmental Authority having regulatory jurisdiction over the Borrower or such Subsidiary, as the case may be.